gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    The grompp command is used to preprocess the files in order to prepare the simulation.
-The grompp command also checks the validity of the files.
-By using the '-f', '-c', and '-p' keywords, we specify which input, configuration, and topology files must be used, respectively.
-The other keywords '-o', '-pp', and '-po' are used to specify the names of the output that will be produced during the run.
+    The *grompp* command is used to preprocess the files in order to prepare the simulation.
+The *grompp* command also checks the validity of the files.
+By using the *-f*, *-c*, and *-p* keywords, we specify which input, configuration, and topology files must be used, respectively.
+The other keywords *-o*, *-pp*, and *-po* are used to specify the names of the output that will be produced during the run.

+..  container:: justify

-    The mdrun command calls the engine
+    The *mdrun* command calls the engine
     performing the computation from the preprocessed
-    files (which is recognized thanks to the -deffnm keyword).
-The '-v' option is here to enable verbose and have more information printed in the terminal.
+    files (which is recognized thanks to the *-deffnm* keyword).
+The *-v* option is here to enable verbose and have more information printed in the terminal.

+..  container:: justify

     If everything works, you should see something like :